 I hadn’t thought to check Find A Grave as I’d already located the newspaper articles.
 If I’d looked there first I might not have gone on to search for the burial notices which would have caused further problems.
 The contributor Jeff Hall had entered the name of the cemetery seen on the application.
 I notified Jeff of the discrepancy and he corrected the cemetery name.

 The story of James C. Crouse’s marker continues:

 After the body was returned to West Virginia and buried in Huse Memorial Cemetery, his father S. J. Crouse applied for a flat marble marker with a Christian emblem for the unmarked grave.

-James was been buried on the 24th of April and his father made the application three days later on the 27th of April.
+James was buried on the 24th of April and his father made the application three days later on the 27th of April.
 Several different handwritings are seen on the card.
-The name of the cemetery was pencilled in.
-On the card we see Highlawn Memorial Park in Oak Hill as the place of burial.
+The name of the cemetery was penciled in.
+On the card, we see Highlawn Memorial Park in Oak Hill as the place of burial.
 As seen in the cemetery book and the newspaper articles this is incorrect.